lardemua/atom_documentation/docs/procedures.md

   <figcaption align=center>Setting initial estimate of sensor poses in the IRIS UR10e.</figcaption>
 </figure>

-#### Visualizing sensor fustrums
+#### Visualizing sensor frustums

-ATOM provides a way to visualize the fustrums of RGB and Depth cameras.
-These may be useful to get a clue about the overlap between sensors, or the ammount of coverage of a work volume.
-Below you can see the fustrum of two rgb cameras.
-One of the cameras is positioned on the end-effector of the manipulator, and when it moves, so does its fustrum.
+ATOM provides a way to visualize the frustums of RGB and Depth cameras.
+These may be useful to get a clue about the overlap between sensors, or the amount of coverage of a work volume.
+Below you can see the frustum of two rgb cameras.
+One of the cameras is positioned on the end-effector of the manipulator, and when it moves, so does its frustum.

 This functionality is only available in the set initial estimate stage.

 <figure markdown align=center>
   ![](img/MMTBot_fustrum.gif){width="100%" }
-  <figcaption align=center>Visualizing fustrum of RGB sensors in the MMTBot.</figcaption>
+  <figcaption align=center>Visualizing frustum of RGB sensors in the MMTBot.</figcaption>
 </figure>

 ### Collect data